ibexa/documentation-developer/docs/guide/cache/fastly.md

 !!! note "Ibexa Cloud is delivered with Fastly already preconfigured"
     Ibexa Cloud is delivered with Fastly preconfigured.
 That means that you don't have to do any changes to the Fastly configuration in order to make your site work.
-The information provided here is only applicable if you want to change the default Fastly configuration on Ibexa Cloud, or if you are not using Ibexa Cloud and wants to configure Fastly to work with Ibexa DXP on premise.
+The information provided here is only applicable if you want to change the default Fastly configuration on Ibexa Cloud, or if you are not using Ibexa Cloud and want to configure Fastly to work with Ibexa DXP on premise.

 !!! note "Varnish needs to be disabled when using Fastly"
     Varnish is automatically provisioned on Ibexa Cloud.
-Varnish needs to be disabled on all environments that is using Fastly.
+Varnish needs to be disabled on all environments which use Fastly.
 See [documentation on how to do that](https://docs.platform.sh/guides/ibexa/fastly.html)

-## Quick setup of Fastly for use with Ibexa DXP
+## Quick setup of Fastly to use with Ibexa DXP

 Below are the few commands needed in order to install the required VCL configurtion for running Fastly with Ibexa DXP.
 In addition, you also need to set up domains, https and origin configuration (not covered here).
 What the various commands